takaakimasaki/erdi_intro_geo/README.md

 Navigate to the **scripts/** folder and execute the R scripts as needed.

 ### **4. Use the Datasets**
-- Download the datasets from OneDrive and place them in the appropriate working directory.
+- Download the datasets from OneDrive and place them in the appropriate working directory (GitHub/erdi_intro_geo).
 - Ensure that file paths in the scripts match the dataset locations.

 ## **Contact**
-For any questions, feel free to reach out to **Taka Masaki**.
+For any questions, feel free to reach out to **Taka Masaki** at tmasaki@adb.org.